RapidStart Leadership Main Logo

 “After 15 years of trial and error, research, and blood, sweat, and tears, I’ve finally found out what makes the difference between a good presenter and a great one.
 It’s…”

 That’s an example of a curiosity hook.
-You find ways to make your long road lead to their shortcut .
+You find ways to make your long road lead to their shortcut.
 However, you don’t tell them what they want to know…at least not immediately.
 Make them curious, tease them a little more, and then give them the tool (or solution, answer, or formula, etc.).

-Hook #2 – The Attainment Hook
+Hook #2 – Avoidance Hook

-Here’s an example of an Avoidance Hook.
 I tell a story about a speech I gave in Michigan when I failed miserably to the point where the meeting planner couldn’t even look me in the eyes.
 Then I say to my audience of speakers, “This is something you should not have to go through and you won’t if you listen closely.”

 The Avoidance Hook focuses on something your audience wants to avoid.
 It’s important to use this type of hook because sometimes people are motivated by what they want to avoid more than they are by what they want to attain.